bootdotdev/blog/content/computer-science/highest-paying-computer-science-jobs.md

 - Manage the performance of databases within an organization
 - Plan and build new database architectures and interactions
-- Protect the organization’s data against cyber-attacks and leaks
+- Protect the organization's data against cyber-attacks and leaks
 - Conduct maintenance and upgrades to keep databases running efficiently

 ## Developer, Front-End - $110,000/yr